 Computational engineering modeling and simulation, geometric modeling, grid generation, finite-element and finite-volume methods, uncertainty analysis, optimization, engineering applications.
-Prerequisites: ME:3052 and ENGR:2750.
+Prerequisites: ENGR:2750.
+Corequisites: ME:3052.
 Same as CEE:4515.

 Engineering design projects involving modeling, formulation, and analysis using optimization concepts and principles; linear and nonlinear models, optimality conditions, numerical methods.
 Prerequisites: ENGR:2110 and MATH:2550.
 Requirements: junior standing.
 Same as CEE:4512.

 Material processing, metal cutting theories, forming, micro/nano fabrication, programmable logic controller, computer numerical controllers, discrete control system, DC and AC servo motors, Command generation.
-Prerequisites: ENGR:2760.
-Same as IE:4116.
+Prerequisites: ME:2300 or ENGR:2760.
+Same as ISE:4116.

 Overview of system modelling and classical control design tools and methods, and bridges those with state-space approach for analysis and control of linear systems in the time domain; topics include linearization, root locus, Bode diagrams, Nyquist criteria, robustness margins, lead-lag compensators, observability and controllability, state-space realizations, internal stability and input-output stability, pole-placement, observers and reduced order observers, separation principle, performance limitations, linear quadratic regulator and its guaranteed margins, and optimal estimation.
-Prerequisites: MATH:2550 and MATH:2560 and ENGR:2710.
+Prerequisites: ME:3600 or (MATH:2550 and MATH:2560 and ENGR:2710).

 Study and development of engineered systems that mimic the structure and function of biological systems; overview of the fluid dynamic principles that govern locomotion by swimming or flapping flight; equations of motion, fundamentals of aerodynamics; analytical models of force generation for swimming and flight; parameters governing effective locomotion; experimental and numerical studies to understand the present state of the art, challenges, and important questions.
 Prerequisites: ENGR:2510.